 So when will this end?
 Executive Order No. 106 provides that the Moratorium remains in effect until two months after the Governor declares the end of the COVID-19 Pandemic.
 This has been extended numerous times, most recently in Executive Order No. 222 issued on February 17, 2021 which provides that the crisis is continuing and does not set a specific date.
 It is now safe to assume that the Moratorium will last well into 2021.

 In Executive Order No. 128, Governor Murphy announced that tenants can use their security deposit plus accumulated interest to be applied or credited towards rent payments during the Pandemic or up to 60 days after.
 Tenants just need to notify their landlords in writing (email or text even) that they wish to exercise this right.
 Tenants are not obligated to replenish the security deposit unless there is a lease extension or renewal.
 Landlords may still request reimbursement for property damage after the lease expires in accordance with Security Deposit Act, but the affected landlord is no longer the keeper of the deposit and will need to take action to pursue it.

 Landlords are obviously panicked and with good reason – – their tenants can stop paying rent and landlords currently have no means to evict them.
 However, tenants should be aware that the Moratorium does not just allow them to stop paying rent without consequence – – they will still be responsible for back rent owed and subject to eviction when the Moratorium is lifted.
-Landlords can also file civil actions for collection of back rent.
-Somewhere down the line, we are likely to see a large number of evictions and collection actions arising out of this period and we are seriously concerned about the a rise in homelessness and bankruptcies.
+Landlords can also file civil actions for the collection of back rent.
+Somewhere down the line, we are likely to see a large number of evictions and collection actions arising out of this period and we are seriously concerned about the rise in homelessness and bankruptcies.

 Contact a New Brunswick NJ Landlord Tenant Attorney Today